Vehicle-to-Everything Cooperative Perception for Autonomous Driving: Modern Generic Framework of Cooperative Perception

 \subsubsection{Perception Information Selection}

-Recently, there has been a growing concern regarding the selection of cooperative message content.
+The selection of targeted information for the ego vehicle is another essential factor in efficient CP.
+Recently, a growing focus has been on the selection of cooperative message content to improve communication efficiency.
 A number of methods have emerged for selecting or generating CPMs intended for transmission.
 These methods can be broadly categorized into rule-based, distance-based, and learning-based approaches, each rooted in distinct mechanisms and theoretical principles.

 The rule-based approach to CPM generation/selection entails designing rules that dictate which aspects of detected object information should be included in a CPM.
-For example, the work in \cite{allig2019dynamic} proposed a rule that transmits information about an object's mode (including acceleration and yaw rate) only if the object is turning or accelerating.
-Similarly, in \cite{masuda2022feature}, visual information from detected vehicles, such as license plates, vehicle brands, and colours, was used to determine their communication IDs.
-These IDs are then used to integrate CPMs with local perception information, ensuring the confidentiality of the V2X architecture.
+For example, in \cite{allig2019dynamic}, a rule was proposed in which information about an object’s mode is transmitted only if the object is turning or accelerating.
+Similarly, in \cite{masuda2022feature}, visual information from detected vehicles was used to determine their communication identifiers, which were then employed to integrate CPMs with local perception data.
 All detected vehicles that have exchanged CAM messages will not be considered in future CPMs.
 Standardization efforts, led by the European Telecommunications Standards Institute (ETSI), have also introduced CPM generation rules, specifying what information CPMs should include and when to generate new messages.
-Further, the work in \cite{redundancy2020} and \cite{generation2020} has proposed improved algorithms for these rules to filter out redundant information about detected objects that nearby vehicles have recently transmitted.
-While rule-based methods are straightforward to implement, they rely primarily on changes in the position and speed of detected objects.
+In \cite{redundancy2020} and \cite{generation2020}, improved algorithms were proposed to refine these rules by filtering out redundant information about detected objects that had been recently transmitted by nearby vehicles.
+Although rule-based methods are relatively straightforward to implement, they primarily rely on changes in the position and speed of detected objects.